MapsPeople/docs/src/cms/index.md

 When Locations is selected, you see the map with all the icons that determine the Location Type.

 To create a new POI, first make it clear if this is an outdoor POI or placed inside a Building.
 If inside a Building, select the desired Building from the drop down menu.
 Click on the POI icon in the bottom right corner, then click on the map where it should be added.
-The placement doesn’t have to be 100% precise, it can be moved afterwards.
+The placement doesn't have to be 100% precise, it can be moved afterwards.

 ![New Location]({{ site.url }}/assets/cms/locations/locations-newpoi.png)